am8850/azure-docs/APP-SERVICES.md

 - App Service Environments
 - Networking:
-  - Premium plans and accessing resources on a VNET or with Private EndPoints
+  - Premium plans and accessing resources on a VNET or with Private Link
 - DevOps:
   - Deploying an application to App Service